aalllee/PathTracer/readme.md

 	A physically based render engine running on an OpenGL compute shader.

 ## Controls:
-### Camera:
-The Camera Object casts rays out into the 3D scene and captures the image by evaluating the amount of light arriving at each pixel.
-The camera is free to move around within the 3D world space.

-1. Camera pan: `Middle Mouse Button`
-2. Camera rotate: `Alt + Middle Mouse Button`
-3. Camera zoom: `Mouse Scroll`

-Other parameters: `Field of View`, `Focus Distance`, `Aperture` (Described below)

 ### Ray Depth
 	The Ray Depth parameter controls the number of bounces the light ray emitted from the camera makes.